tymonaghan/conlaw-buddy/README.md

 ## development

 conlaw-buddy is created and developed by Tyler Monaghan for FSA-2111 Stackathon.
-Special thanks to Sarah Norise.
+Special thanks to Sarah Norise for suggesting the app idea and consultation about app design and Constitutional law.

 Built with React, create-react-app, TypeScript, and Material UI.